Skip to main content

 Human History

-The therapeutic properties of Kuyalnik's mineral muds and brines have been exploited since at least the early nineteenth century, with the first sanatorium established in 1833.
-The resort complex that developed around the estuary became one of the most famous spa destinations in the Russian Empire, attracting patients seeking treatment for musculoskeletal, dermatological, and neurological conditions.
-The area around Odesa has been inhabited since antiquity with ancient Greek colonial influence.
+The therapeutic properties of Kuialnyk's mineral muds and brines have been exploited since at least the early nineteenth century.
+In October 1833, on the orders of Count Vorontsov, the first estuary hospital was built, officially called the Hospital of Dirty and Sandy Estuary Baths, making this one of the earliest mud therapy resorts in the Russian Empire.
+[1] The resort complex that developed around the estuary became one of the most famous spa destinations in imperial Russia, attracting patients seeking treatment for musculoskeletal, dermatological, and neurological conditions.
 Soviet-era development expanded the resort facilities but also introduced industrial pollution to the surrounding landscape.

 Park History

-Despite decades of recognition as a valuable natural and therapeutic resource, formal nature protection for the Kuyalnik area was achieved only in 2022 with the establishment of the national nature park.
-Previous conservation efforts had been hampered by competing interests including resort development, sand extraction, and urban expansion from nearby Odesa.
+Despite decades of recognition as a valuable natural and therapeutic resource, formal nature protection for the Kuialnyk area was achieved only in 2022 with the establishment of the national nature park by presidential decree.
+[1] Previous conservation efforts had been hampered by competing interests including resort development, sand extraction, and urban expansion from nearby Odesa.
 Environmental deterioration of the estuary through declining water levels and pollution created urgency for comprehensive protection.
-The park establishment represented a compromise between conservation, traditional therapeutic use, and sustainable tourism development.
+The park is also recognized as part of Europe's Emerald Network and holds Important Bird Area status.
+The park administration commenced formal operations in September 2024.

 Major Trails And Attractions

-The park offers walking trails along the estuary shores with birdwatching platforms positioned for observing flamingos and wader concentrations.
+The park offers walking trails along the estuary shores with birdwatching platforms positioned for observing wader concentrations and migratory waterbirds.
 The historic spa area provides cultural interest with nineteenth-century resort architecture.
 The sand bar walk between the estuary and the Black Sea beach offers unique scenery with the contrasting water bodies visible on either side.
 Educational displays explain the geological and ecological processes creating the unique hypersaline environment.
-Sunset views over the estuary with feeding flamingos provide memorable nature photography opportunities.
+Sunset views over the estuary provide memorable nature photography opportunities.

 Visitor Facilities And Travel